alevchuk/minibank/README.md

 Allocate 50 MB to **First** and 4.5G to **Second** (you probably already have those with the Rasbian image).
 Allocate 10G to **Third**, and 241G to **Fourth**.

+Use `mkpart` action in `parted`.

+WARNING: Only do `rm` freely on new SD cards.
+Otherwise you're risking to loose data that was there before.
+To check run `sudo parted /dev/mmcblk0 print` and verify the current set of partitions before performing `rm` actions.
+When typing `mkpart` followed by Enter, you be in interative mode where you can type the first letter and press tab to complete the command.

 Adding two partitions should look like this:
 ```
 (parted) mkpart